-Duck, it's the Flyin' Roll Chicken Dinner House
+5. Duck, It's the Flyin' Roll Chicken Dinner House!

-After you take your seat and get your first experience of flying rolls, the food comes out shortly afterwards, served in huge bowls for you to serve yourself with.
-The side items are unlimited, and just as delicious as the rolls.
-There’s not a lot of variety, but the few menu items that the Flyin' Roll Chicken Dinner House offers are delicious.
+After you take your seat and get your first experience of flying rolls, the food comes out shortly afterward, served in huge bowls for you to serve yourself with.
+The side items are unlimited and just as delicious as the rolls.
+There’s not a lot of variety, but the few menu items that the Flyin’ Roll Chicken Dinner House offers are delicious.

 8125 East 49th Street